physionetchallenges/physionetchallenges.github.io/2022/index.md

 - The following lines contain information about the heart sound data files corresponding to the current subject ID, also separated by empty spaces.
 Here, the location of the recording (AV, PV, TV, MV, or Phc), the name of the header file, the name of the WAV file, and the name of the segmentation file are included (the segmentation files are only provided for the training data).
 - The rest of the lines start with a pound/hash symbol (#) and indicate the information described in the [Data Table](#data-table).

-**Example:** The subject description file `1234.txt` contains information about the subject with ID number 1234, as shown below.
+<a name="data-example"></a>**Example:** The subject description file `1234.txt` contains information about the subject with ID number 1234, as shown below.
 Accordingly, there are a total of four WAV files for this subject acquired from the locations AV, PV, TV and MV, all sampled at 4000 Hz.
 Each `.wav` file has its heart sound segmentation information registered in a separate `.tsv` file, with a similar base name as the corresponding `.wav` file.

     1234 4 4000
     AV 1234_AV.hea 1234_AV.wav 1234_AV.tsv